 - Our flooring warranties: We work with manufacturing companies that offer comprehensive warranties for their products.

 - Our price-match guarantee: With our price-match guarantee, you’ll have the peace of mind of knowing you’re getting the lowest price possible on identical products installed by an insured, licensed professional.
 We always keep our overhead low, which allows us to pass on the savings to you.
-In some cases, our prices are an astounding 80% lower than those of our competitors.
+In some cases, our prices are an astounding 80% lower than our competitors.

 - One-year installation warranty: We don’t only offer manufacturer warranties — we also have in-house guarantees to ensure your floor installation meets current standards.
-If any aspect about your flooring does not live up to our promises, we will come back and correct it.
+If any aspect of your flooring does not live up to our promises, we will come back and correct it.

 - Our premium customer service: Working with 50 Floor means working with seasoned professionals.
 We can answer any questions you may have, assess your needs and offer suggestions based on your budget and needs.
 Our goal is to help you find the perfect flooring for your home.

 - Our at-home appointments: With us, you won’t have to drive across town to view your flooring options.
 Instead, we bring samples to your home — and all for free.
 We come at a time that works for you and enable you to browse our flooring selection in the comfort of your home.
 This step is convenient and allows you to view the flooring in the light of your home and compare it against your decor and furnishings.
 Our unparalleled service lets you get a perfect color match and a good idea of what the floor will look like once installed.